JingHuaMan/pintos/README.md

 1. **How are race conditions avoided when multiple threads call timer_sleep() simultaneously?**

-   Actually, as long as the `time_sleep()` is not called in the interrupt context, multiple threads cannot really call this function simpultaneously.
+   Actually, as long as the `time_sleep()` is not called in the interrupt context, multiple threads cannot really call this function simultaneously.
 Then, all operations done to the `sleeping_list` is thread-safe.

 2. **How are race conditions avoided when a timer interrupt occurs during a call to timer_sleep()?**